 Working in bad or extreme weather conditions will also require more pay.
-Laborers may need hazard pay, or simply demand more for working in adverse weather conditions.
+Laborers may need hazard pay or simply demand more for working in adverse weather conditions.
 Location plays a big role in determining how much workers are paid.
-And lots outside of packed urban centers are often cheaper to build on, because the labor there is less expensive and machines are free to move to site more easily.
+And lots outside of packed urban centers are often cheaper to build on because the labor there is less expensive and machines can move on site more easily.

-Good labor will include some training for workers, too, as well as staffed fire stations and people on-hand for emergency protocol.
+Good labor will include some training for workers as well as staffed fire stations and people on-hand for emergency protocol.

 A business owner who plans to build a new building must consider the following costs relating to materials:

 - How much do the materials cost in the first place?

 - What will the costs be for getting materials to the building location?
 Bulk materials may be cheap, but shipping gigantic quantities of them usually isn’t.

 - If the building parts are coming across international or state lines, there may be some added costs.